 - Specific error messages

-The majority of these questions apply to all of the clients, but there are a few specific to the Mac client.
+The majority of these questions apply to all of the clients, but there are a few client specific items.

 If you have additional questions that you'd like us to answer, leave them as feedback on this article.

 Check out the supported configuration article for information about what PCs you can connect to.

 How do I set up a PC for Remote Desktop?

 I have my device set up, but I don't think the PC's ready.
 Help?

 First, have you seen the Remote Desktop Setup Wizard?
 It walks you through getting your PC ready for remote access.
 Download and run that tool on your PC to get everything set.

 Otherwise, if you prefer to do things manually, read on.

 - On the device you want to connect to, open Settings.